+Unit Mail

-Unit mailboxes are located at the Camp Office and need to be checked daily.
-Incoming mail, newsletters, and non-emergency messages will be passed on via these mailboxes.
-Outgoing mail service is available daily at camp.
-Outgoing mail should be placed in the outgoing box located at the Camp Office.
+Incoming Unit mail will be passed out to leaders at the daily leader's meeting.
+Outgoing mail service is available daily at camp by dropping off at the Trading Post or Camp Office.
 Letters sent to campers should be addressed as follows:

-Scout Troop
+ScoutTroop

-Campsite -
+Campsite

 Seven Mountains Scout Camp

 227 Sand Mountain Road

-Spr ing Mills, PA 16875
+Spring Mills, PA 16875